Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 ### Github
 We use a Github repository to store all our code updates and progress.
 This repository is currently private, but can be accessed by the permission of the repository holder Kevin Roberts (kevinjrob9@gmail.com).
-As heroku is the host of the website, it requires access to the information from the Github account.
-If one is to edit the website, one must first make changes and push them to the github account, then afterwards push the github code to heroku.
+As Heroku is the host of the website, it requires access to the information from the Github account.
+If one is to edit the website, one must first make changes and push them to the github account, then afterwards push the github code to Heroku.
 This will be shown more in depth in the following Code Additions, Navigation and Testing section.

 ### AWS